azuredevcollege/trainingdays/day5/challenges/challenge-3.md

 ![401 Swagger](./images/401-swagger-contacts.png)

 That is what we expected!
 Your SCM Contacts API now requires a valid access token.
+To acquire a valid access token we can create a simple request as we already did in [challenge-2](./challenge-2.md).

 ::: warning